tanaybasak/designsystem/scss/components/data-table/readme.md

 ### Default Data Table

-Example of Default Data Table
+Example of default

 ### Borderless

-Example of Borderless Data Table
+Example of borderless

 ### Compact

-Example of Compact Data Table
+Example of compact

 ### Tall

-Example of Tall Data Table
+Example of tall

 ### Zebra

-Example of Zebra Data Table
+Example of zebra

 ### General Guidelines